What to Give a Dog with Upset Stomach: 10 Remedies

 • Gurgling noises from the stomach

-Each of these symptoms by themselves doesn’t necessarily indicate an upset stomach in a dog.
+Each symptom doesn’t necessarily indicate an upset stomach in a dog.

-But if your pet has two or more of these symptoms, or it lasts longer than a few days, they're likely dealing with tummy issues.
+But if your pet has two or more of these symptoms or the symptoms last more than a few days, it's likely dealing with tummy issues.

-How to Treat a Dog with Upset Stomach
+How to Treat a Dog with an Upset Stomach

 1. Fasting